INFO 523 Syllabus Summer 2025

 LLMs and ChatGPT

-Large language models (LLMs) like ChatGPT are a type of artificial intelligence (AI) engine that can look like it generates the code you need for R labs and short answer questions.
+Large language models (LLMs) like ChatGPT are a type of artificial intelligence (AI) engine that can look like it generates the code you need for Python homeworks and short answer questions.
 You are encouraged to use ChatGPT to debug code and experiment.
 However, abuse of ChatGPT can be traced (e.g., failing to give credit or cite ChatGPT when it is used) which could result in your suspension or termination from the course and even your program of study.
 Keep in mind, too, that while the code may appear legitimate, early studies have shown ChatGPT is not all that accurate with sophisticated coding.
 Exercise your scholarly discretion and maintain a sense of integrity in your statistical learning journey.

-See my policies on this subject above.
+See my additional policies on this subject above.

 Late work & extensions

 The due dates for assignments are there to help you keep up with the course material and to ensure the teaching team can provide feedback within a timely manner.
 We understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
+Note that the lowest homework assignment will be dropped to accommodate such circumstances.

 Waiver for extenuating circumstances